salma-ysr/optimed/README.md

 - values are only emitted when supported by the demo data
 - OMR morphology values are taken only from records on or before the encounter end
 - if Cockcroft-Gault cannot be computed because weight is missing, the value remains null and the reason is exposed explicitly
+- medication burden and polypharmacy are computed only from canonical medications that are active at the encounter review timestamp
+- inactive or historical medications are retained separately and do not contribute to the main dossier score

 Build the final scored cohort: